-- In collaboration with the coalition and community partners, review all community events in which alcohol is served and will happen in the county during the fiscal year. - Document the titles and dates of each community event that occurs. - Discuss how each event is supported and note the contact information for the Event Coordinator and/or Event Board. - Create a schedule of when to meet with the Event Coordinator and/or Event Board to discuss the strategy and use of the Project SAFER Community Event Assessment form. - Utilize the Project SAFER Community Event Assessment form at each community event where alcohol is served. - After meeting with the Event Coordinator and/or Event Board, create a plan with the coalition members outlining who will complete each assessment and the timeframes. - Implement the Project SAFER assessment tool with each community event. - Tabulate assessment results. - Discuss assessment results with the coalition. - Create a plan to approach each Event Coordinator and/or Event Board with assessment results and suggested next steps. - Discuss the strengths, weaknesses and enforcement of existing alcohol policies for each event. - Meet with each Event Coordinator and/or Event Board to share assessment results and next steps. - Utilize the Project SAFER Policy Options Checklist to discuss policy change or development. - Remind event leadership that having well-trained servers/volunteers who serve alcohol and adhering to alcohol enforcement strategies may reduce legal and civil liabilities. - Discuss follow-up plans including policy development technical assistance and/or additional meetings needed.
+- In collaboration with the coalition and community partners, review all community events in which alcohol is served and will happen in the community during the fiscal year. - o Document the titles and dates of each community event that occurs. - o Discuss how each event is supported and note the contact information for the Event Coordinator and/or Event Board. - o Create a schedule of when to meet with the Event Coordinator and/or Event Board to discuss the strategy and use of the Project SAFER Community Event Assessment form. - Utilize the Project SAFER Community Event Assessment form at each community event where alcohol is served. - o After meeting with the Event Coordinator and/or Event Board, create a plan with the coalition members outlining who will complete each assessment and the timeframes. - o Implement the Project SAFER assessment tool with each community event. - o Tabulate assessment results. - Discuss assessment results with the coalition. - o Create a plan to approach each Event Coordinator and/or Event Board with assessment results and suggested next steps. - o Discuss the strengths, weaknesses and enforcement of existing alcohol policies for each event. - Meet with each Event Coordinator and/or Event Board to share assessment results and next steps. - o Utilize the Festival Planner Checklist to discuss policy change or development. - Remind event leadership that having well-trained servers/volunteers who serve alcohol and adhering to alcohol enforcement strategies may reduce legal and civil liabilities. - o Discuss follow-up plans including policy development technical assistance and/or additional meetings needed.